turtlemonvh/django-vagrant-chef-simple/README.md

 1. Start vagrant box (Windows command console).
 After executing this command you should see your site [here] [4]

         vagrant up

-1. ssh into the box; command below for cygwin on windows (password = vagrant)

-        ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no vagrant@127.0.0.1 -p 2222

 1. When finished, destroy box (Windows command console)